Esri/geoservices-js/README.md

 This is an open library for communicating with any service that implements the Geoservices specification.
 The default endpoint for Geocoding is ArcGIS Online.
 Please see [Terms of Use](http://resources.arcgis.com/en/help/arcgis-rest-api/#/ArcGIS_Online_services_licensing/02r3000001mv000000/) for licensing and usage details.

+## See Also ##

+ * [gecoder-arcgis](https://github.com/StephanGeorg/geocoder-arcgis) provides a client for just the Geocoding APIs with a promise-based design.

 [](Esri Tags: GeoServices Node.js Node)
 [](Esri Language: JavaScript)